XingjianL/Anonymous/README.md

 ### Repo for TomatoCastle Supplementary Material

-### the entire dataset is around 250 GB after compression and reduction
+### the entire dataset is around 250 GB after compression and depth reduction to 16-bit

 fig1.py: code for creating figure 1 using images in sample_dataset_images